Piwigo/Piwigo-logos/README.md

 Copyright
 ---------

-All picture files (logo and other images) of this repository are the copyright of the Piwigo contributors.
+All picture files (logo and other images) of this repository are the copyright of the *Piwigo contributors*.

 License
 -------

-All picture files (logo and other images) of this repository are licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+All picture files (logo and other images) of this repository are licensed under the [GNU General Public License v2.0](https://choosealicense.com/licenses/gpl-2.0/).